May 11, 2021

 Just like any skill, there are going to be differences in the abilities of your employees to manage their time well even after your training program.

 Be ready with a plan of extra coaching and support.
 For example, if your organization is team-based, designate one time management “high performer” as the resource.
 This person has dedicated hours to sitting with less able team members to help them improve.

 Working together, the two teammates can do such things as:

 Knowing and using high-level, time management skills helps to reduce stress.
 A large part of work-related stress is a feeling of powerlessness, an inability to cope with the pressure of all one’s tasks and responsibilities.
-Good time management skills put us back in control.
+Good time management strategies and skills put us back in control and make us feel less overwhelmed.
 We know that we will get it done—and it will be done well.

 Make time to check out the Top 10 Time Management Courses that you can take yourself or deploy to your teams.